NLnetLabs/unbound/doc/unbound.conf.rst

 Response Policy Zones are configured with **rpz:**, and each one must have a :ref:`name:<unbound.conf.rpz.name>`.
-There can be multiple ones, by listing multiple rpz clauses, each with a different name.
+There can be multiple ones, by listing multiple RPZ clauses, each with a different name.
-RPZ clauses are applied in order of configuration.
+RPZ clauses are applied in order of configuration and any match from an earlier RPZ zone will terminate the RPZ lookup.
+Note that a PASSTHRU action is still considered a match.
 The respip module needs to be added to the :ref:`module-config<unbound.conf.module-config>`, e.g.: